Access to all Library databases and descriptions of each database can be found in the dropdowns below.

 You must register with the Library if you want to borrow items from the Library's physical collection (books, DVDs, equipment, etc.).
 To register, complete our online registration form.
 We will contact you when your registration is processed.

-Note: Most Albany Med Health System students and residents are pre-registered with the Library.
+Note: Most Albany Medical College students and residents are pre-registered with the Library.
 Call 518-262-5530 if you wish to confirm your registration.

 Print Books and Other Items in the Physical Library Collection

-Like eResource records, records for items in the physical collection indicate the item format, in the example above, a print book.
+Like eResource records, records for items in the physical collection indicate the item format.
 The record also displays the availability of the item, the shelving location in the Library and the item call number.
 Select the title link to find detailed information about the item.
 For physical items this includes availability and holdings of the item in other libraries, other editions and formats in Schaffer Library and other libraries, and a browsing list of titles near this item on the shelf.
 Note: Although this is a print book record, Discovery will display a view button for an electronic version if the Library has one.

 Renewing Library Materials